 Upon acceptance of my participation/entry, I, for myself, my heirs and assigns, hereby release the sponsors and officials of the AGFA Historic Hike and any persons, groups, organizations, etc. associated directly or indirectly with the event from any liability arising from illness, injury or death I may suffer as a result of participation in this event.
 I attest I am physically fit and am able to participate in this event and that I am aware that my participation could in some circumstances result in physical injury.
 The NPS and Volunteers are prohibited from transporting public participants in privately owned vehicles.
 Those who desire to participate in the hike must be able to either (1) complete the hike unassisted or (2) have coordinated BEFORE the hike for someone other than NPS or AGFA personnel to transport them from any point along the tour route.
 I give my permission for free use of my picture/photo in any broadcast, telecast or written account of this event.
 I understand that my registration fee is non-refundable

-Park at the Gunnison Beach parking (Lot G) and meet at Battery Gunnison/New Peck.
-The orientation briefing will start at approximately 1200 noon.
-We will depart Battery Gunnison/New Peck at approximately 1215 and follow the route on the map below.
+Park at the Gunnison Beach parking (Lot G) and meet at Battery Gunnison/New Battery Peck.
+The orientation briefing will start at approximately 1:30 PM.
+We will depart Battery Gunnison/New Peck at approximately 1:45 PM and follow the route on the map above.

 The hike will start by proceeding down Atlantic Drive and enter the South Beach Dune Trail.
 Along this trail we will see the “disappearing search light” positions, generator facilities, and the general area of the Army’s Top Secret radar testing station.